FeruzaShokirjonovna/muller-dentistry/README.md

   - [GitHub Docs](https://docs.github.com/en)

 ## Acknowledgements
-The site was completed as a Portfolio 1 Project piece for the Full Stack Software Developer Diploma at the [Code Institute](https://codeinstitute.net/).
-As such I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/), David Calikes - cohort facilator, the Slack community, and all at the Code Institute for their help and support.
+The site was completed as a Portfolio 1 Project for the Full Stack Software Developer Diploma at the [Code Institute](https://codeinstitute.net/).
+As such I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/), David Calikes - cohort facilitator, the Slack community, and all at the Code Institute for their help and support.
 Muller' Dentistry is a fictional dentistry.

 Orifjonova Feruza Shokirjonovna, 2023.